Workshops

 Inspired by the traditional Scandinavian ‘Falu-Red’ paint, we will be cooking simple ingredients of water, rye flour, linseed oil and pigments, to make paints used to protect exterior softwood timbers such as cladding, fences and sheds.

-In this practical workshop, you’ll learn how to cook sample batches of flour paint using a variety of pigments and apply these to secondary construction timber (rough sawn softwoods salvaged from deconstruction) and UK-grown softwoods.
+In this practical workshop, you’ll learn how to cook sample batches of flour paint using a variety of pigments and apply these to secondary construction timber (rough sawn softwoods salvaged from deconstruction) and UK-grown timber.
 Attendees will learn about the history, provenance, and technical performance of this recipe.
 There will also be opportunities to compare using pigments sourced from plants, waste materials and sub-soils.

-We developed these paints for use on a Chelsea garden with Sarah Price in 2023
+We developed these paints for use on a Chelsea garden with Sarah Price in 2023.

 10am – 4pm